ArgoCanada/bgcArgoDMQC/validation/README.md

 Storage of code relating to validation of the `bgcArgo` module

-## Comparison to direct SAGE-O2 output
+## comparison to direct SAGE-O2 output

-## Comparison to completed Argo DMQC
+## comparison to completed Argo DMQC

-## Comparison to DOXY audit distributed by Josh Plant
+## comparison to DOXY audit distributed by Josh Plant

 Comparisons to the DOXY audit were performed using `sprof(wmo)` and matching the cycle to the distributed audit gain calculated presumably using SAGE-O2